city41/neospriteviewer/README.md

 # Neo Geo Sprite Viewer

 A website that lets you view a Neo Geo game's sprite tiles.
+You can view both C ROM sprite tiles and S ROM fix tiles.

 It does this by loading the Tile ROM data and extracting out the graphics.